Ida aims to hit New Orleans on Hurricane Katrina anniversary

 A hurricane watch was in effect from Cameron, Louisiana, to the Mississippi-Alabama border — including Lake Pontchartrain, Lake Maurepas and metropolitan New Orleans.

+The mandatory evacuation outside New Orleans levees was prompted by storm surge predictions of 7 to 11 feet in the area, said Collin Arnold, the city’s director of homeland security and emergency preparedness.

+“Being east of this storm’s track is not ideal,” Arnold said.
+“We’re anticipating significant impacts, including tropical storm-force or stronger winds that could cause downed trees and prolonged power outages.
+Heavy rain in excess of 10 inches -- now that’s over a day or two -- could cause significant street flooding.”

-Dangerous storm surge was also possible along the Gulf Coast.
-If it pushes a storm surge at high tide, Ida could overlap some levees, with 7 to 11 feet (2.1 to 3.4 meters) of water predicted from Morgan City, Louisiana, to Ocean Springs, Mississippi.
+Dangerous storm surge was also possible along a wide stretch of the Gulf Coast.
+If it pushes a storm surge at high tide, Ida could overlap some levees, peaking at 7 to 11 feet (2.1 to 3.4 meters) of water predicted from Morgan City, Louisiana, to Ocean Springs, Mississippi.

 “There is an increasing risk of life-threatening storm surge, damaging hurricane-force winds, and heavy rainfall Sunday and Monday, especially along the coast of Louisiana,” the hurricane center said.